Here’s what you need to know about consuming Chinese herbs during pregnancy

-A traditional treatment for thousands of years, Chinese Medicine has long been favoured for its medicinal-like purposes, helping treat everything from infertility and reproductive disorders to common everyday ailments.
-Wanting to know more about how Chinese Medicine can help during the long (and uncomfortable!) months of pregnancy, we turned to the Traditional Chinese Medicine experts from Urban Rehab to get their best advice for how to safely use Chinese Herbs when you’re expecting.
+A traditional treatment for thousands of years, traditional Chinese medicine has long been favoured for its medicinal-like purposes, helping treat everything from infertility and reproductive disorders to common everyday ailments.
+Wanting to know more about how Chinese Medicine can help during the long (and uncomfortable!) months of pregnancy, we turned to the Traditional Chinese Medicine experts from Urban Rehab to get their best advice for how to safely use chinese herbs when you’re expecting.

 The most common reason for wanting to use Chinese herbs during the first trimester is to “protect the foetus.”
 If a woman has already had one or more previous miscarriages, or is experiencing a “threatened miscarriage” (that may include pain in the lower abdomen and back, as well as uterine bleeding) then it is natural to ask, “Should I protect the foetus?”

-If you are reassured by the fact that the Chinese have been obsessed with and refining the art of protecting the foetus for more than two thousand years, then making a choice to protect the baby won’t be that difficult!
+If you are reassured by the fact that the Chinese have been obsessed with and refining the art of protecting the foetus for more than 2000 years, then making a choice to protect the baby won’t be that difficult!

 Some of the more common formulas prescribed for protecting the foetus include Foetus Longevity Pill and Calming the Foetus Drink.
 Some herbs with the specific function of protecting the foetus include Eucommia Bark and Astragalus.
 Eucommia Bark is often used to treat pain in the lower back.
 It is especially useful for colder constitutional types, due to its warming and strengthening qualities.
 Astragalus is a Chinese herb well-known in the West as a valuable adaptogen – it is able to improve overall functioning of the body.